YU000jp/logseq-plugin-daily-kanban/readme.md

 ### Usage

-- Place any links in a page content.
+- Place any links or tags in a page content.
 - Displayed at the bottom of the page if the page contains links to other pages.
 - When a page loads, collections are updated.
 Automatic updates do not work.
 Please click 🔂 button for updating.